 "I went through this loss; I went through this really terrible, faith trying time.
 But God is so good and redemptive that He would use our stories to help other people."

 Amanda’s dad was busy with all the usual activities and responsibility that come with raising a family.
 Little by little though, he noticed something was wrong.
 He had trouble buttoning his shirt and even lost his footing and fell.
 Visits to the doctor were frustrating because he was getting weaker and weaker and they couldn’t figure out what was happening.
-Eventually, he went to Mayo Clinic and was diagnosed with Lou Gehrig’s Disease (ALS), a progressive, incurable condition that causes profound muscle weakness.
+Eventually, he went to University of Michigan and was diagnosed with Lou Gehrig’s Disease (ALS), a progressive, incurable condition that causes profound muscle weakness.

 Watching her strong, independent father become dependent and progress to using a wheelchair was hard for Amanda and her family.
 Eventually, his breathing became difficult and required a tracheostomy causing difficulty with communication.
 She found it was hard to be around him because she felt so sad and didn’t know what to do.
 Amanda honestly admits there were times she questioned God’s faithfulness.
 She would ask God, “why my father?” and “why me?”

 Amanda’s parents were Christians and stayed faithful.
 Despite his death, Amanda can see God’s hand at work in her life and knows that someday she will see her dad again in heaven.

 If you have experienced the death of a loved one, here are some thoughts to consider:

 - Talk to God: He can handle your emotions.
 Even if you don’t know how to pray, just keep talking to God.

 - Be honest and open: Let others know how you’re feeling.
 It’s okay to accept help.

 - Share your story: People who have experienced the loss of a loved one may have feelings of anger, depression, or isolation.
 If you have experienced a loss like this, we encourage you to share your story.
 There is someone who needs to hear it!